gilburns/Installomator-wiki/Configuration-and-Variables.md

 Providing all the variables this way might be useful for certain downloads that have a customized URL for each vendor/customer (like customized TeamView or Watchman Monitoring) or are local downloads.

+## Other
+The `RETURN_LABEL_NAME` variable can be used to only return the `name` of an app, as it's specified in the app label.

+Installomator will return the name of the label and exit, so the last line of output will be the app name.
+When Installomator is locally installed and one use's swiftDialog or DEPNotify, then you don't have to manually specify the nicer looking app name to the user.

+An example for Google Chrome:
+`displayName=$(/usr/local/Installomator/Installomator.sh googlechromepkg RETURN_LABEL_NAME=1| tail -n 1)`

+`$displayName` would return `Google Chrome`.